-Mexican weather can be quite unpredicted.
-You should expect both very sunny and very rainy days, or experiencing both occurrences on the same day.
+Mexican weather can be quite unpredictable.
+You should expect both very sunny and very rainy days or experience both occurrences on the same day.
 So definitely bring an umbrella or rain poncho, just in case!

 Biodegradable sunscreen – If you’re planning on visiting some cenotes or swimming with turtles in Akumal, do nature a favor and use biodegradable sunscreen.
-Regular one is harming fish, turtles and plants.
+The regular one is harming fish, turtles, and plants.

 DON’T FORGET ABOUT TRAVEL INSURANCE

 Don’t forget to arrange health insurance before heading to Mexico.
 The easiest and the most reliable insurance is Safety Wing (it also covers the virus!).

 Get it before your trip to skip unnecessary troubles that might ruin your holidays!